ZakRabe/gtoons/README.md

 FLUSH PRIVILEGES;
 ```

-#### NOTE: Added 6-13-2020
+#### NOTE: Added 19/9/2020

-If you have an existing database from before the date above, you need to drop all the tables.
-The migrations to update column names weren't working, so instead we updated the migrations.
-We needed to rename a lot of foriegn key columns to avoid bugs in TypeORM
+If you have a database from before 19/9/2020.
+You need to drop all your tables and run migrations from an empty database.

-To-Do:
-Make migrations for database creation and user?

 ---